binarytemple/riak_kv_experiments/README.md

-#  riak_kv_experiments
+# Experiments with the Riak Key/Value backends

-Messing about with the Riak bitcask and leveldb backends.
+Attempting to learn more about the internal workings of the Bitcask and ElevelDB database backends.
+M

+This project builds using R15B01.
+It will not build using R15+.